winitzki/scall/tutorial/programming_dhall.md

 ### Applicative functors and contrafunctors

-One may define applicative functors as pointed functors that have a `zip` method.
+One may define applicative functors as pointed functors that have a `zip` method (that obeys suitable laws).

 The corresponding typeclass looks like this: